Table of Contents

 - The Fourth Turning and Gold’s Coming Peak Valuation

-The CoronaVirus and ongoing polarisation in America has brought a book from 1997 back into focus.
+The CoronaVirus, ongoing polarisation in America and now war in the middle east has brought a book from 1997 back into focus.
 The Fourth Turning: An American Prophecy was written by Neil Howe and William Strauss.

 It is a study of generational cycles in the USA.
 It reveals predictable social trends that repeat throughout history.
 With the culmination in a transformational crisis. i.e. The Fourth Turning.